-Appendix A: Testing Room, Testing Violations, and Irregularities
+Appendix A: Testing Violations, Irregularities, and Misadministrations

-The use of the following items in the testing room will constitute a misadministration, an irregularity, or violation of the Testing Code of Ethics.
+The use of the following items in the testing room may constitute a misadministration, an irregularity, or violation of the Testing Code of Ethics.
 On days before testing, teachers are expected to announce to students which items cannot be accessed in the testing room.

 - Electronic devices.
 Students are not allowed to use or have in their possession cell phones or any other electronic recording, listening, scanning, communication, or photographic devices at any time during testing, including breaks.
-Any student found or observed with a cell phone or electronic device during testing time must be dismissed from testing and a misadministration declared for that student. - If a student must be removed from testing because he or she has a cell phone or electronic device during testing, the test administrator must not leave the testing room unattended but notify the school test coordinator so that the student can be removed from the testing room in the least disruptive manner possible. - Before testing begins, test administrators and proctors must turn off their personal cell phones or electronic devices and ensure these devices are neither used nor visible during testing, including breaks. - Personal belongings.
+Any student found or observed with a cell phone or electronic device during testing time must be dismissed from testing and a misadministration declared for that student. - If a student must be removed from testing because he or she has a cell phone or electronic device during testing, the test administrator must not leave the testing room unattended but must notify the school test coordinator so that the student can be removed from the testing room in the least disruptive manner possible. - Before testing begins, test administrators and proctors must turn off their personal cell phones and electronic devices and ensure these devices are neither used nor visible during testing, including breaks. - Personal belongings.
 Personal belongings are allowed in the testing room.
-However, students must not be permitted to access them at any time during testing, including breaks. - Students who complete the test before the scheduled time is over and will remain in the testing room shall be provided with the opportunity to read novels or other nontextbooks (e.g., magazines) while waiting for other students to finish the test. - For online tests, test administrators must ensure students have clicked the end test button to close the test and must collect all ancillary materials (e.g., used papers) before students can take out their reading materials. - For paper administrations, test administrators must collect student test books and all ancillary materials (e.g., used papers) before students can take out their reading materials. - Testing aids.
-Textbooks, reference books, thesauruses, wearable activity trackers, smartwatches, smartpens, music, notes, bookmarks, personal learning devices, or any unapproved testing aids are prohibited for use during testing.
+However, students must not be permitted to access them at any time during testing, including breaks. - Students who complete the test before the scheduled time is over and will remain in the testing room shall be provided with the opportunity to read novels or any other reading materials that are not a textbook or contain instructional content (e.g., magazines) while waiting for other students to finish the test. - For online tests, test administrators must ensure students have clicked the end test End Test button to close the test and collect all ancillary materials (e.g., used papers) before students can take out their reading materials. - For paper administrations, test administrators must collect student test books and all ancillary materials (e.g., used paper) before students can take out their reading materials. - Testing aids.
+Textbooks, reference books, thesauruses, smartwatches, smart glasses, wearable activity trackers, smart pens, music, notes, bookmarks, personal learning devices, or any unapproved testing aids shall be stored where students cannot access them during testing.

 Test administrators must remain attentive to their testing responsibilities throughout the entire test administration.
-Reading (except for the test administration guide or supplemental testing policy information); grading papers; using a computer, cell phone, or other electronic device; talking casually with a proctor or other staff; or engaging in any activity in the testing room not directly related to the test administration is not allowed.
+Reading (except for the test administration guide or supplemental testing policy information); grading papers; using a computer, cell phone, or other electronic device; talking casually with a proctor or other staff; or engaging in any activity in the testing room not related to the test administration is not allowed.